Skip to main content

 Web Applications and APIs

-Hosting web applications with full control over the server stack.
-Ideal for legacy applications that require specific Windows Server versions or special kernel configurations.
-With Load Balancer and Availability Zones, you achieve high availability for production-critical systems.
+Host web applications with full control over the server stack, particularly for legacy applications with specific OS or kernel requirements.
+Combined with Load Balancer and Availability Zones, you can achieve high availability for production-critical systems.

 SAP Workloads

-Azure is SAP-certified for HANA and NetWeaver.
-E- and M-series VMs offer up to 12 TB RAM for large SAP HANA databases.
-With Azure Hybrid Benefit, you can use existing Windows Server licenses and reduce costs.
+Azure offers certified VM configurations for SAP HANA and NetWeaver.
+E- and M-series VMs are suited to large in-memory SAP HANA databases.
+Azure Hybrid Benefit allows you to continue using existing Windows Server licenses.

 Windows Server Migration

-Migrate existing Windows Server workloads to the cloud without code changes.
-Azure Migrate assists with assessment and migration.
-With Azure Hybrid Benefit, you save up to 49% compared to pay-as-you-go pricing.
+Migrate existing Windows Server workloads to the cloud, often without code changes.
+Azure Migrate assists with assessment and execution of the migration.

 High-Performance Computing (HPC)

-HB- and HC-series VMs with RDMA network and InfiniBand enable tightly-coupled HPC workloads such as simulations, genomic analyses, or computational fluid dynamics.
-Burst to thousands of cores for batch jobs with Azure CycleCloud.
+H-series VMs with RDMA networking and InfiniBand enable tightly-coupled HPC workloads such as simulations, genomic analysis, or computational fluid dynamics.

 Dev/Test Environments